Do Go On - 425 - The WWI Christmas Truce

 What a way to go out.

-The next thing we like to do is think of you
+The next thing we like to do is thank a few of our other fantastic patron

 You will never believe this.